-In what the plaintiff publishers’ attorney Bruce Rich called a “seemingly never-ending case,” an appeals court last week heard oral arguments in the long-running Georgia State University (GSU) e-reserves case for a second time.
-And judging by the court’s questions, the case could still be far from a conclusion.
+In what the plaintiff publishers’ attorney Bruce Rich called a “seemingly never-ending case,” an appeals court last week heard oral arguments in the long-running Georgia State University (GSU) e-reserves lawsuit for a second time.
+And judging by the court’s questions, the matter could still be far from a conclusion.

 First filed in April of 2008 by three academic publishers (Oxford University Press, Cambridge University Press and Sage Publications, with support from the Copyright Clearance Center and the AAP) the suit alleges that GSU administrators systematically encourage faculty to offer students unlicensed digital copies of course readings (known as e-reserves) as a no-cost alternative to traditionally licensed course-packs.

 In 2012, Evans first ruled against the publishers, finding that GSU's copying was fair use in all but five of 48 instances presented at trial.

 In October, 2014, however, the 11th Circuit reversed and sent the case back to Evans with instructions to re-balance her four-factor fair use analysis in a less “mechanistic” and more “holistic” manner.
 And because GSU's copies constituted a “severe threat” of market substitution, she was instructed to give the fourth factor (market effect) “additional” weight.

 In her March, 2016, remand decision Evans did give the fourth factor more weight, as instructed by the appeals court—but she also went back and re-did her fair use analysis for each claim in the suit, including a close look at the actual permissions revenue at stake for each work in prior years.

 The result: she once again found for GSU.
 But this time, she found even fewer infringements than in her original verdict—and that could now be a problem for GSU.